vinaykhilare9/Netflix-Data-Exploration-and-Visualisation/README.md

 2. There are more number of movies than TV shows on Netflix

-3. In India International Movies, Dramas, and Comedies are the most popular genre
+3. In India international Movies, Dramas, and Comedies are the most popular genre

 4. The United States produces the most number of Movies and TV shows